samuelnoye/Africa-Zoo/README.md

 8. Prototype the whole application with SwiftUI 2 framework,
 9. Design and improve the User Experience,
 10. iMessage Sticker Pack,
-11. Bring the full iPadOS app to macOS 11 Big Sur using Mac Catalyst technology Generics